suzannejmatthews/suzannejmatthews.github.io/_posts/2015-06-09-dot-product.markdown

 the example (incorrectly) hardcores the value `4096`.
 It would be more correct to change this to `N`.
 Once again, the program does not break because `N` is set to `4096` in the file `common.h`.

+##Running the Code
+Since we stepped through the `build.sh` and `run.sh` files in the Hello World example, we will not do so here.
+However, we will call to your attention some key differences in each file.

+In the build file, first notice that we are referring to `internal.ldf` instead of `fast.ldf`.
+Linker Descriptor Files (LDF)s help you choose the memory layout of your Epiphany application.

+* If you are planning on storing everything external to the Epiphany chip, use `legacy.ldf`.
+* If you plan to have some memory outside (like in the case of our Hello World application, where we used some SDRAM memory, use `fast.ldf`.
+* If all the memory (like in this application) is internal to the epiphany chip, use `internal.ldf`.